-Assessment: Describe your process to utilize locally approved assessment tools to ensure that each enrolled youth are provided basic skills assessments and career assessments to determine academic skill levels, career interest and goals.
-(OD# 16-18).
+9. Assessments: Describe your process to utilize locally approved assessment tools to ensure that each enrolled youth are provided basic skills assessments and career assessments to determine academic skill levels, career interest and employment goals.

 Staff will utilize locally approved assessment tools to ensure that young adults enrolled are provided basic skills and career assessments to determine academic skill levels, career interests, and goals.
 Each potential youth participant will receive an initial assessment, which includes the Comprehensive Adult Student Assessment System (CASAS) testing to measure math and reading levels.
 Once they complete the CASAS tests, each potential participant is scheduled for registration.
-Once registered, approved, and enrolled into the YAS program, each young adult is given an in depth assessment through approved assessment tools such as O\Net/Interest Profiler, Work Importance, and/ or ACT WorkKeys Assessment.
-If a participant does not meet the required WorkKeys scores for a specific occupation, they will be required to remediate using the WIN Career Readiness System.
+Once registered, approved, and enrolled into the YAS program, each young adult is given an in-depth assessment through approved assessment tools such as ONet/Interest Profiler, Work Importance, and/ or ACT WorkKeys Assessment.
+If a participant does not meet the required WorkKeys scores for a specific occupation, they will be required to remediate using the ACT WorkKeys Curriculum.
 Proteus staff proctors all assessment tests and ensures that assessments are completed within the designated times.
 Staff will continue to further follow the mandated assessment guidelines which may include submitting waivers to FRWDB if deemed necessary.

-7. Individual Services Strategy (ISS): Describe how you will provide effective academic/career guidance to youth to ensure their successful completion of the program and obtaining their academic and/or career goals.
+10. Individual Services Strategy (ISS): Describe how you will provide effective academic/career guidance to youth to ensure successful program completion and attainment of their academic and/or career goals.
 Include a description of your process for developing an ISS for each youth.
 Describe how the ISS will be used as a guide to ensure that specific service delivery strategies and activities are provided to each youth to assist them in reaching their career and academic goals.
 Describe how you will engage the youth to participate in all planned services.
-See OD # 13-15.